AMarinhoSN/flexgeo_site/content/basics/intro/_index.md

 > "**The world would be much better if we have an intuitive mathematical representation of the protein conformational space**".

-Some friend told you about hearing some crazy rumour about some ancient protein differential geometry witchcraft that avoid the structural superposition problem.
-You google a bit, you check some awesome papers describing it and find out that this mathematical representation may help you solve your problem.
+Some friend told you about protein differential geometry that avoid the structural superposition problem.
+You google a bit, you check some papers describing it and find out that this mathematical representation may help you solve your problem.
 Then you find that there is this FleXgeo software you can use to compute it and is convinced that you should at least give it a try.

 ---